Zikkou-1/Ardogame/README.md

 The app reads serial data from Arduino Uno via USB OTG.

-Paddle moves vertically according to hand distance.
+Paddle moves horizontally according to hand distance.

 Ball movement and collisions are handled inside the app.